GHTassinari/ActivitiesAndroidStudio/README.md

 - In the Series Activity, I made a simple copy of a wireframe for a series-watching app, testing placing images and properly managing the ConstraintLayout.
 - In the BestTextActivity, I used the LoremIpsum dependency.
 The goal was a wireframe to decide which of two texts is better, with buttons linked to a barrier below the text so they adapt dynamically.

-Below are three images of the project.
+Below are the images corresponding to each activity:

 ![project-image-1](./.github/seriesActivity.png)
 ![project-image-2](./.github/blogActivity.png)
 ![project-image-3](./.github/bestTextActivity.png)